-- a) The following uses may be permitted within the Downtown Core Precinct:
+- The following uses may be permitted within the Downtown Core Precinct:

 - (i) office uses;

-- residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings;
+- (ii) residential uses with the exception of single detached dwellings, semi-detached dwellings and other forms of stand-alone groundoriented dwellings;

 - (iii) retail and service commercial uses;

 - (iv) hotel uses;

 - (v) entertainment uses; and

 - (vi) recreation uses.

-- b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1(3.11.1) a) of this Plan. - c) Development shall: - (i) have a maximum height of twelve (12) storeys; or - (ii) not exceed a maximum height of seventeen (17) storeys, subject to a site-specific Zoning By-Law Amendment, where additional floors provided above the twelfth (12th) storey are provided in accordance with the following: - a. one additional storey for every 150 sq. m. of dedicated office floor space; or - b. one additional storey for every eight (8) underground parking spaces dedicated for public use and which shall not be for the sole use of occupants or visitors of the development.
+- b) Development shall contain a minimum of two permitted uses, as identified in Subsection 8.1.1-(3.112.1) a) of this Plan.

+- c) Development shall:

+- (i) not exceed have a maximum height of seventeen twelve (127) storeys; or

+- (ii) not exceed a maximum height of seventeen (17) storeys, subject to a site-specific Zoning By-Law Amendment, where additional floors provided above the twelfth (12th) storey are provided in accordance with the following: - a. one additional storey for every 150 sq. m. of dedicated office floor space; or - b. one additional storey for every eight (8) underground parking spaces dedicated for public use and which shall not be for the sole use of occupants or visitors of the development. - c) Office uses shall be required on the entire second and/or third storey of a development, at minimum.